 Roxy is a big, cuddly, headstrong Percheron.
 Roxy is by far our most opinionated horse; she is very clear about her likes and dislikes.
-She likes being groomed and fawned over by people.
-She likes being complimented.
-She does not like other horses (except for Wizard who she will sometimes tolerate).
+She likes being groomed and fawned over by people and likes being complimented.

 Skittles is a versatile, multi-talented Paint/Percheron cross who is used in every program at TROT.
 He is ridden by four-year-olds, as well as some our veteran riders.
-Skittles is a great teacher because he is not the easiest of rides; he only responds when ridden correctly and confidently, which helps his riders learn quickly (or they end up spending a lot of time in the middle of the arena).
+Skittles is a great teacher because he is not the easiest of rides; he only responds when ridden correctly and confidently, which helps his riders learn quickly.

 Sparky is a Shetland pony who is quite certain he runs the show here at TROT.
 Sparky likes to keep all the horses in line, and he makes sure everything runs smoothly.
-Sparky works in both our hippotherapy and therapeutic riding programs, but his specialty is independent riding and lunge line lessons.
+Sparky works in our therapeutic riding program, but his specialty is independent riding and lunge line lessons.

 Tootsie is a sassy Morgan/Percheron cross who is incredibly smart and sensitive.
 Tootsie learns easily and enjoys being challenged.
 She also likes doing a little challenging of her own!
 In lessons, Tootsie excels at teaching focus and determination, and she particularly likes lessons with independent riders.

 Rune is a Fjord gelding who is a fantastic independent riding horse.
 He excels at teaching people to be confident, determined, and clear in the use of their aids.
 Rune is the troublemaker of the herd and is always annoying another horse, breaking a fence, or chewing something he shouldn’t.
 But we love him despite his shenanigans.

 Trip (aka Mr. T) has both the mind and body for therapy.
 He is calm and mellow, and his short, stocky build allows him to be ridden by both young children and adults.
 Although Mr. T's favorite gait is the (slow) walk, he actually has a cute, fancy trot that makes him look like a show horse.